Foreclosure Lawyer Waterbury CT

 There are certain situations where foreclosing is probably the right decision.
 However, if you believe you have a defense or this foreclosure happened in error, read on for reasons to hire an attorney.

 - Your loan servicer made an error.
-The loan servicer in charge of your account could have made a huge error in your case, potentially by shifting funds elsewhere or not crediting your payments to your account.
+The loan servicer in charge of your account could have made a huge error in your case.
+These errors include shifting funds elsewhere or not crediting your payments to your account.

 - The foreclosing party failed to follow procedure.
 In this case, the foreclosing party is always required to follow a strict procedure when foreclosing on someone’s home.
-If they did not follow the procedure as outlined in the requirements upheld by your state, a lawyer could use this to dismiss your case.
+If they did not follow the procedure as outlined in the requirements upheld by your state, your case may be dismissed.

 - The foreclosing party is unable to prove their loans.
 If they are unable to prove that they own your loan, the foreclosing party is not legally allowed to foreclose on your home.
 Your attorney could help you determine if they are unable to prove their ownership rights.

-Reason 2.
-The Bank Is Dual Tracking.
-Our foreclosure lawyer in Waterbury, CT knows that if the bank that owns your loan is dual tracking your loan by attempting to foreclose while also pursuing a loan modification, your attorney can show how they are in violation of certain laws.
+The bank that owns your loan cannot be dual tracking your loan by attempting to foreclose while also pursuing a loan modification.
+Your attorney can show how they are in violation of certain laws.
 It is imperative that this is done during the foreclosure process and not after the bank completes it.

 What if I Can’t Afford a Foreclosure Lawyer in Waterbury, CT?